 Join the network of elite healthcare professionals by becoming a certified-FAKTR provider.
 Benefits include the use of the FAKTR credentials behind your name, use of FAKTR certified provider logo in your marketing, exclusive news and announcements and inclusion in the FAKTR provider directory, which allows patients and clients to search for you based on geographic location, specialty or name.

 Raise the bar with your patient treatments and spend a weekend with us learning a complete IASTM and rehab protocol that can transform your practice beginning on Monday morning.
 Most classes are approved for CE credit for DCs, PTs, PTAs, LMTs, ATCs and other professionals and vary from state-to-state.
 If you are interested in finding out if FAKTR is approved CE for your profession, email email@example.com to find our more about CE approvals.
 View our schedule of upcoming live courses HERE>>

 #2.
-Complete FAKTR Online-the 6.5 hour online course
+Complete FAKTR Online course

 This coursework builds upon your current FAKTR knowledge by touching upon advanced nerve flossing and functional taping techniques, presenting research from the latest International Fascia Congress and discussing CPT coding for chiropractic billing of FAKTR-related services.
 Once registered, you have a 12 month time period to complete the coursework (self-paced presentations and videos) and take the FINAL EXAM.

 To find out more about the FAKTR online course and register online HERE>>

 At the conclusion of the online course, you will be able to access the final exam for the FAKTR certification.
 The exam consists of case studies and multiple choice questions aimed at testing your knowledge on the hands-on and clinical applications of the FAKTR concept.
 A passing score is a 70% or higher.